pdpdhp/multielementmesher/README.md

 #GROWTH RATIOS:
 #--------------------------------------------
 #General chordwise growth ratio for node distribution over the wing, flap, and slat.
-set srfgr 1.15
+set srfgr 1.25

 #chordwise growth ratio for node distribution over the wing's lower surface.
-set srfgrwl 1.1
+set srfgrwl 1.2

 #chordwise growth ratio for node distribution over the slat's upper surface.
-set srfgrfu 1.18
+set srfgrfu 1.2

 #GRID DIMENSION:
 #--------------------------------------------
-# 2D DIMENSIONAL MESH.
-(YES/NO)
+# 2D DIMENSIONAL MESH (YES/NO)
 set model_2D YES

-# QUASI 2D MESH.
-(YES/NO)
+# QUASI 2D MESH (YES/NO)
-set model_Q2D YES
+set model_Q2D NO

-# span dimension for quasi 2d model in -Y direction
+# Span dimension for quasi 2d model in -Y direction (max 3.0)
 set span 1.0

-# Fix number of points in spanwise direction? if YES, indicate number of points below.
+# Fix number of points in spanwise direction?
+If YES, indicate number of points below.
 (YES/NO)
 set fixed_snodes YES

 # Number of points in spanwise direction.
 This parameter will be ignored
-# if you opted NO above and set automatically based on maximum spacing over wing, slat and flap.
+# If you opt NO above, this is set automatically based on maximum spacing over wing, slat and flap.
-set span_dimension 10
+set span_dimension 4

 #CAE EXPORT:
 #--------------------------------------------
-#CAE solver selection.
+#CAE SOLVER SELECTION.
 (Exp.
 SU2 or CGNS)
 set cae_solver CGNS

+#HIGH ORDER DESCRETIZATION EXPORT POLYNOMIAL DEGREE (Q1:Linear - Q4:quartic) | FOR SU2 ONLY Q1
+set POLY_DEG Q1

+#USING HIGH ORDER DESCRETIZATION GRID GUIDELINE SPECIFICATION IN GUIDELINE DIR (YES/NO)
+set HO_GEN NO

-#enables CAE export (YES/NO)
+#ENABLES CAE EXPORT (YES/NO)
-set cae_export YES
+set cae_export NO

-#saves the native format (YES/NO)
+#SAVES NATIVE FORMATS (YES/NO)
-set save_native YES
+set save_native NO

 #INITIAL GROWTH RATIOS FOR NODE DISTRIBUTION:
 #--------------------------------------------